tanchuanxin/cs3245_homework_4/README.md

             h(boolean) applies a modifier on the number of boolean conditions that can be found .
             Partial boolean condition matches also contribute to the score.
 The details of the implementation can be found under <System Overview>

             Documents will then be ordered according to net_score(q,d), where the most relevant documents are assumed to be at the top.
-We further apply a threshold on the final list to remove the bottom k% of documents with very low scores.

-            This approach has enabled us to increase our Mean Average F2 score on the leaderboard from 0.0003 to around 0.169

-            When running our own local tests, the documents identified as relevant in q1-q3 were returned within the first 50, else first 200 documents, instead of being ranked > 200 without our net scoring function
+            When running our own local tests, the documents identified as relevant in q1-q3 were returned within the first 50 results for q2 and q3, and within the first 700 for q1.
+This is better than the baseline version where some entries were returned as in entries over 2000

-    == Techniques Employed (did not work) ==

-        * Query Expansion - Spacy
-            Originally, we wanted to use gensim/SpaCy to do query expansion by generating synonyms of the current query.
-            However, we were unable to load gensim onto the grading platform since it contains platform specific libraries.
-            SpaCy was also too large, since the module itself was around 800MB, which would have caused us to exceed our submission limit.

-        * WordVector - Gensim
-            HELLO WORLD

-            As such, we could only generate the synonyms for all terms of our dictionary locally, and then create a reverse dictionary to map the generated synonyms to existing terms in our dictionary.

-            This allows us to expand the query by finding similar terms in our dictionary to search for.

-            HELLO WORLD

     == System Overview ==
     THe implementation of the key concepts that we employed, as outlined above